rerenoob/readings/Atomic Habit.md

 we can unplug the TV, remove the batteries out of the remote, or put the TV away in the closet after each use.
 If the obstacle is big enough, we will need extra effort to perform the bad habits, which make them less likely to happen.

+## Make it satisfying (good habits) / unsatisfying (bad habits)

+### Habit Tracker

+One way to make an action satisfying is to make progress visible.
+If we can see the progress we're making, we feel better as the work is being paid off.
+A good way to do this is to use some kind of habit trackers that show the streak of habit/votes we've been casting.
+For example, I will mark the physical calendar of the days that I work out.
+It will be visible for everyone in my family to see so that it will be satisfying to keep the streak a life.

+# Get Back on Track

+The streak will end at some point, so we need a plan to get back on track when life happens.
+A good rule of thumb is to never skip twice.
+It's fine to skip once in a while, but we don't want to make it a habit of skipping, so never skip twice.
+We need to let the compound do its magic, and bad days help us a lot more than a skipped day.